cathanderson/Book-Lister/README.md

 **Thursday Afternoon**: Complete final proposal and setup project, including getting webpack up and running.

 **Friday**: Build a basic HTML skeleton for main and side sections.
 Ensure capability of rendering results from API calls in browser using AJAX.
+Flesh out a basic Card/Book class.
 Build a lightweight backend to hide API keys/allow for CORS proxy if needed.

 **Weekend**: Implement display of main book/card grid based on list title, as well as accurate data fields on cards.
 Implement flipping action for cards.